damione1/planning-poker/DEPLOY.md

 This will:
 1. Run tests in GitHub Actions
 2. Create a GitHub release with changelog
+3. Build multi-arch Docker image (amd64/arm64) and push to GHCR
-3. Package application and upload to S3
+4. Package config files (appspec.yml, docker-compose.prod.yml, scripts) and upload to S3
-4. Create CodeDeploy deployment
+5. Create CodeDeploy deployment
-5. CodeDeploy will:
+6. CodeDeploy will:
    - Stop running containers
-   - Deploy new code
+   - Deploy new config files
+   - Pull latest image from GHCR
-   - Build and start new containers
+   - Start new containers
    - Validate service health

 Monitor deployment: